Lensgcx/gcx-resume/README.md

 ## Introduction

 `gcx-resume` is my first project many years ago.
-After the completion of this project, I began to become a front-end programmer.
+After the completion of this project, I began to become a frontend programmer.
 Now I take this as a commemoration.
 I am proud of it!.

 **Note: This project uses Jquery1.8.3+ version and Bootstrap**